How to Set Logon Hours in Active Directory

 This guide explains how to set logon hours for users in Active Directory using ADUC or PowerShell, including steps to restrict logon times and manage user access.

-To set logon hours in Active Directory for a user, you can use the Active Directory Users and Computers (ADUC) console.
-Logon hours are used to restrict the times during which a user is allowed to log into their account.
-Here’s how you can configure it:
+To set logon hours for a user in Active Directory, you can easily do this through the Active Directory Users and Computers (ADUC) console.
+Logon hours help you control when a user can access their account.
+Here’s a step-by-step guide on how to set it up:

 Method 1: Using Active Directory Users and Computers (ADUC)